-Glossary of DEI Terminology
+Glossary of Inclusive Terminology

 Accomplices are individuals who go beyond just being allies, actively working to dismantle systems of oppression.
 They use their privilege to create change, taking risks and challenging the status quo.
 For example, accomplices are often individuals who are members of privileged communities but are committed to using their privilege to create change.